City Code Chapter

 3.127.050 Staff and Delegation.

-- The Administrator may delegate to his or her staff members any of the Administrator’s duties when the Administrator is not available or able to perform those duties.
+The Administrator may delegate to their staff members any of the Administrator’s duties when the Administrator is not available or able to perform those duties.